 - The coldest temperature ever recorded in Toronto was -31.3°C (-24.3°F) on January 4, 1981.
 The windchill on that day was -44.7°C (-48.5°F), the coldest ever.

 - The highest temperatures ever recorded were 41°C (105°F) from July 7-9 in 1936.

 - Toronto had to deal with two major snowstorms two weeks apart in January 1999.
 The first dumped 40 centimetres (15.75 inches) and the second dumped 118 centimetres (46.5 inches).

 - Over 30% of Toronto residents speak a language other than English and French.
 Just ride the subways and that fact will hit home.
 Dual language street signs can be found in Little Italy, Little Portugal and Chinatown.

 - Caribana is the largest single day parade in North America.
-The parade route is 3.6 kilometers long.
-It starts at 10 am and finishes sometime around 8 pm.
+The parade route is 3.6 kilometres long.
+It starts at 10 AM and finishes sometime around 8 PM.
 Over one million spectators come to see over 10,000 costumed participants.

 - The Toronto Stock Exchange is the third largest in North America and the seventh largest in the world based on capitalization.

 - Toronto ranks second as the world’s most business competitive global city.